jsqiaoliang/week10_RNN/readme.md

 ~~~~

 The unicode is shown on the log of TinyMind.
+The url of execution is here: https://www.tinymind.com/executions/7o5nv3nn